Cassie Lang: MC2

 Cassie Lang as Stinger from A-Next #1.

 An alternate version of Cassandra Lang appears in MC2.
 She is now a doctor and operates under the name Stinger on the group A-Next.
 Although she is the oldest member of A-Next, in her mid-20s, and the only one on the original team with a professional life and a scientific background, she is still doted on by her father, who constantly worries about her newfound superhero life.
-She possesses many abilities originally engineered by Henry Pym, including resizing, flying, communication with insects, and firing bioelectric "stinger" blasts (as well artificial "stingers" sedative darts), all based on her costume and helmet.
-However, she has not demonstrated any ability to assume giant form.
+She possesses many abilities originally engineered by Hank Pym, including manipulating her size, flying, communicating with insects, and firing bioelectric "stinger" blasts.